asvae/my-articles/perfect-modal/article.md

 }
 ```

-Looks fine, right?
-Except for it's blocking...
-Which means that, in order to open another modal, user must close the current one.
+Looks fine, doesn't it?
+Except that it's blocking… Which means that, in order to open another modal, a user has to close the current one.
 That's 2 actions and we can do better.

 Here's the [component code][full screen overlay modal code].